PS Now game rentals appear on PlayStation Store

 When Sony rolls this out, there's no denying it'll be a pretty big deal.
 Although we'd expect the rental option to be limited to older games - we can't see publishers being too happy about selling their new titles so short.

-Sony sent out PlayStation Now beta invites to select users in the US, where the service will roll out this Summer.
-As for the UK, we'll have to wait until early 2015.
+Sony sent out PlayStation Now beta invites to select users in the US, where the service will roll out mid year.
+As for Australia, it doesn't look like we'll be getting it any time soon, if ever.

 Via VG247